rmatusza/dumbcatan-v2-public/README.md

 - Main Menu: drawer component that provides the user with a variety of options, including creating a game, checking invites, accessing the official rules, etc.
 - User profile: allows user to view and edit their avatar, username, and password
 - Background / Ambient music
-- Creating a Game
+- Creating games
+- Deleting games
+- Viewing all active games
+- Resuming an exited game

 ## In Progress
+- Configuring Websockets
 - Adding user interaction sound effects
-- Configuring Websockets
-- Viewing Active Games

 <br></br>